ameseee/kwk-curriculum-site/swift-ios/lessons/actions-outlets/index.md

 Let's break down what is happening here.
 First, we have to **unwrap** the `textField.text` to make sure it is not nil.
 We assign the `textField.text` value to a new constant called `newTitle`.
 If we make it into that code block (if textField.text is not nil), then the `appTitle.text` is assigned to the `newTitle`.

 Get your code up-to-date with this, and run in simulator.
 It should be working!
-If it's now, ask a neighbor or instructor.
+If it's not, ask a neighbor or instructor.

 <div class="try-it">
   <h2>Turn & Talk</h2>